A companion piece to Episode 92: The Bear and The Maiden Fair, written by Laurel Hostak

 The key lens for understanding Jorah was an exploration of knighthood—particularly, the historical and literary code of honor known as chivalry.
 I’d recommend listening to the episode, as we lay out some of the significant tenets of chivalry, as well as its depiction in art and poetry—particularly in the Arthurian legend.
 Jorah’s relationship to the seemingly impossible standards of the spoils of knighthood makes up much of the tension and tragedy of his character.
 In this piece, I want to explore some of the other important parallels to the Arthurian legend in general, and to chivalry’s great literary champion, Chretien de Troyes, in particular.

 Chretien was a 12th century French poet, known for the creation of the Arthurian romance, which became a standard strain of the legend.
 For some context, he begins writing his great Arthurian works some time around 1160, about 25 years after Geoffrey of Monmouth writes his Historia Regum Brittanniae (History of the Kings of Britain), a pseudo historical work that gave King Arthur’s story its widespread popularity and many of its most integral elements.
-Chretien, writing for wealthy patrons in France, introduces some key details as well: namely the quest for the Holy Grail, the element of courtly love, and, of course, Lancelot.
+Chretien, writing for wealthy patrons in France, introduces some key details as well: namely the quest for the grail, the expanded and exaggerated role of courtly love, and, of course, Lancelot.
 From our perspective, it’s almost impossible to imagine the Arthurian legend without these fundamentals.